Grinderofl/GenericSearch/docs/articles/intro.md

-# Introduction
+# GenericSearch

+GenericSearch is a library to provide strongly-typed and reusable **filtering**, **sorting**, and **pagination** functionality for ASP.NET Core web applications which make use of LINQ-based data source providers.
+It covers a number of common scenarios out of the box, and can be extended with minimal effort to support more complicated ones.

-## Description
+## Why?

-GenericSearch is a new library for ASP.NET Core to simplify adding **filtering**, **sorting**, and **pagination** functionality with minimal boilerplate code.
-It follows the convention over configuration paradigm while still being strongly typed and extensible enough to support more complex scenarios, and is especially useful for projects which feature a large number of list views such as admin interfaces.

-> * Are your search boxes and facets a spaghetti of *if's*, *switches*, complex LINQ building?
-> * Do you dread having to add pagination and sorting on top of that?

-**Then GenericSearch is for you!**

 While it's normal for proof of concepts and  smaller projects to search lengthy lists with a couple of *if*-statements, larger projects need a more sophisticated and maintainable approach.